ETS-Android4/cs5520project/_posts/2021-09-22-3-specific-problems.md

 - Base knowledge: They need to know the exchange rates between different currencies.
 - Required knowledge: They need to know the bills each person pays and who share the bills.
 - Artifacts:
-    Tools:
+    1) Tools:
-        The mobile app for calculating the amount of money each one should give to/receive from other people
+        The mobile app for calculating the amount of money each one should give to/receive from other people;
-    Information:
+    2) Information:
-        The bills.
+        The bills;
         The exchange rates between different currencies.